 - In a medium bowl, mix together 1 1/4 cups all-purpose flour, 1 1/2 TSP granulated sugar & 1/2 TSP salt.
 Cut 1/2 cup frozen unsalted butter into about 1 inch cubes.
 Add to mixture.
 Use a pastry cutter to combine until everything is pretty well blended.
 It’s okay for pea-sized pieces of butter to remain.
 You can also use a fork for this step.

 - In a glass measuring cup, mix together 1/2 cup cold water, 2 TBSP apple cider vinegar & 1/2 cup ice.
 Add 2 TBSP of this mixture to the flour mixture from above.
 Using the pastry cutter, mix until liquid is fully incorporated.
-Add more of the liquid mixture, 1 TBSP at a time, until the dough comes together in a ball with some dry bits remaining (it’s very likely you won’t use all of the liquid).
-Use your hands to form the dough together into a flat disc, wrap in plastic & refrigerate for at least 1 hour.
+Add more of the liquid mixture, 1 TBSP at a time, until the dough starts to come together (It’s very likely you won’t use all of the liquid — I used about half.
+Note: The consistency should look similar to the above photo).
+Start to form a ball with your hands, incorporating remaining dry bits (it’s very likely you won’t use all of the liquid — I used about half).
+Use your hands to form the dough together into a flat disc, wrap in plastic & refrigerate for at least 1 hour (preferably more).

 - Once the dough has chilled, generously sprinkle a work surface with flour.
 Unwrap the dough & place it on the work surface, sprinkling the top with flour.
 If the dough is too hard, you can let it rest for a few minutes.
 If the dough seems too sticky at first, generously add more flour.
 Use a rolling pin with light pressure to roll from the center out, rotating the dough as you go.
 Roll it into about 12 to 13 inches in diameter & about 1/4 inch thick.